This is Overlake

 - Upper School Dances: Are sponsored by US ASB and are for students in grades 9 through 12.

-- Varsity Sports Event: An evening for students and parents to celebrate the accomplishments of the school’s varsity athletes.
+- US Sports Night: An evening for students and parents to celebrate the accomplishments of Upper School athletes.

 - ASB: Associated Student Body; the student government associations for both MS and US.